RuthChisom/nft-sales/README.md

-## Foundry

-**Using a simple escrow smart contract, write mocks for unit tests and Fuzz testing of the smart contract.
+## Unit and Fuzz testing of a simple escrow smart contract

 ### Build